Rudy May: Major League Baseball career

-May made his Major League debut at the age of 20 against the Detroit Tigers in 1965 pitching for the Angels.
-He pitched 9 innings, giving up one run and one hit, while striking out 10 and walking 5, throwing 139 pitches, and received a no-decision.
+May made his Major League debut in 1965 at the age of 20, starting for the Los Angeles Angels against the Detroit Tigers.
+He pitched 9 innings, gave up one run and one hit, struck out 10 batters, walked 5, threw 139 pitches, and received a no-decision.
 May appeared in 30 games for the Angels in 1965.
 May pitched in the Angels minor league system from 1966 to 1968, including a stint with the Seattle Angels.
 He appeared in 45 games over three seasons.
 He won 18 games and lost 10, in 248 innings.

 May returned to the Major Leagues for good in 1969 with the Angels and appeared in 200 games between 1969 and the beginning of the 1974 season as a starter and reliever.
 Over 1,013 innings, May posted a record of 47 wins and 67 losses with California.

-May's contract was purchased by the New York Yankees from the Angels on June 15, 1974.
+The New York Yankees purchased May's contract from the Angels on June 15, 1974.
 He posted 22 wins and 16 losses in 326 innings over 49 appearances with the Yankees.

-Two years to the day after he was acquired by New York, May was acquired along with Rick Dempsey, Scott McGregor, Tippy Martinez and Dave Pagan by the Baltimore Orioles for Ken Holtzman, Doyle Alexander, Elrod Hendricks, Grant Jackson and Jimmy Freeman at the trade deadline on June 15, 1976.
+The Yankees traded May with Rick Dempsey, Scott McGregor, Tippy Martinez, and Dave Pagan to the Baltimore Orioles for Ken Holtzman, Doyle Alexander, Elrod Hendricks, Grant Jackson, and Jimmy Freeman at the trade deadline on June 15, 1976.
 He had fallen out of favor with Yankees manager Billy Martin over being removed prematurely from starts.
 He appeared in 58 games posting a record of 28 wins and 21 losses over 403 innings with the Orioles.

-May was traded along with Randy Miller and Bryn Smith from the Orioles to the Montreal Expos for Don Stanhouse, Joe Kerrigan and Gary Roenicke at the Winter Meetings on December 7, 1977.
+The Orioles traded May along with Randy Miller, and Bryn Smith to the Montreal Expos for Don Stanhouse, Joe Kerrigan and Gary Roenicke at the Winter Meetings on December 7, 1977.
 May pitched primarily out of the bullpen for Montreal and recorded 18 wins and 13 losses, appearing in 49 games and recording 237 innings.

-May re-signed with the New York Yankees on November 8, 1979.
-During the 1980 season with New York, May led the American League with an ERA of 2.46, which was his best career mark.
+May re-signed with the Yankees on November 8, 1979.
+During the 1980 season with New York, May led the American League with an earned run average of 2.46, which was his best career mark.
 Through his final four seasons in Major League Baseball, May won 28 games and lost 27.

 In 1965 with the Angels, May earned a salary of $6,000.
 In 1983, his final year with the Yankees, his salary was $620,000.

-Personal life
+Personal life and death

-When May was 17 he enrolled in an underwater diving program.
-After completion of the course, May was a certified diver.
+When May was 17, he enrolled in an underwater diving program and became a certified diver.
+Following his professional baseball career, May joined Circle K and worked as a store manager in California.

+May died on October 19, 2024, at the age of 80; he had been suffering from diabetes at the time although this was not given as the cause of death.